Amsterdam/amsterdam.github.io/guides/how-to-readme.md

 The description is a high-level overview of what the project is for, what it does and in what way it should be used.
 The description can double as a mission to keep you focussed and on track, so it is wise to define this as early in the process as possible.

 > The `README` is an introduction.
 It should assume the reader knows absolutely nothing about the software and should provide a brief introduction.
 If software were a screenplay, the `README` would be the elevator pitch.
-If a person finishes reading the first 10 lines of `frobnicator/README` and still does not know if `frobnicator` is a widget library, accounting software, or a video game, then the author of the README has failed. — [William Pursell](https://stackoverflow.com/a/2305173)
+If a person finishes reading the first 10 lines of `frobnicator/README` and still does not know if `frobnicator` is a widget library, accounting software, or a video game, then the author of the README has failed. — [William Pursell on StackOverflow](https://stackoverflow.com/a/2305173)

 Be sure to answer these questions in your description: